-Revenues increased by \$4.9 million, or 91.3%, for the three months ended March 31, 2017, as compared to the same period in 2016.
-This increase is attributable to increased occupancy and execution of our revenue management program and incremental revenue from the properties acquired in 2016.
+Revenues increased by \$11.5 million, or 128.8%, for the three months ended December 31, 2017, as compared to the same period in 2016.
+This results in a year to date increase over the prior year of \$32.8 million.
+This increase is primarily attributable to incremental revenue from the 63 stores acquired in 2017 and 2016.
 For additional information, see "Segmented, Existing and New Self Storage and Portable Storage Results."